Monthly Halloween: Honkowa

 Honto Ni Atta Kowai Hanashi (ほんとにあった怖い話), most commonly known by its abbreviation Honkowa (ほん怖), is a bimonthly magazine that began as a special issue of Monthly Halloween in 1991.
 It publishes horror stories that purport to be based on true events.

 The magazine was founded after a manga published in Monthly Halloween by artist Takakazu Nagakubo about a "true" encounter with a ghost resulted in a large number of readers writing in to the magazine about their own supernatural experiences.
 This prompted Asahi Sonorama to publish a special issue of the magazine dedicated to stories inspired by true events, which was successful enough to be spun off into its own publication.
 Honto Ni Atta Kowai Hanashi, a television program adapting stories from the magazine, has aired on Fuji Television since 1999.

+Serializations

+The following is a partial list of titles published in Monthly Halloween, Nemuki, and Honkowa.